00windhound/a_million_dollars/README.md

 i need to remake my functions to make more sense, like calculate first then display everything

 maybe add a way to gamble. add catagory buttons to the cart is empty screen

+for the clothes they need less dessccriptions and longer room for pictures.